Mom Movie Review: This Film Brilliantly Portrays How A Mother's Love For Her Child Knows No Law!

 The film reminded me of Agatha Christie's famous words, "A mother's love for her child is like nothing else in the world.
 It knows no law, no pity.
 It dares all things and crushes down remorsely all that stands in its path."

-In a nutshell, Mom is worth every penny for Sridevi- Nawazuddin's stellar act and Ravi Udyawar's brilliant execution!
+Mom is worth every penny for Sridevi-Nawazuddin Siddiqui's stellar act and Ravi Udyawar's brilliant execution.